 I continued to self-produce YouTube videos, reviewing headphones from the Skullcandy 50/50s to the original Sennheiser Momentum.
 Hi-Fi Heaven reached out for my first collaborative project, and I got down to business.
 We teamed up to review Bluetooth, exercise and consumer headphones.

-Finally, I’m a devoted exercise enthusiast.
-I tend to workout five to six times a week, and I’ve gone through my fair share of earphones to find what works best for me (for the curious, I’m a Jaybird fan).
-However, I understand that the whole “different strokes for different folks” and took that into account while compiling this updated list.
+During my time with Sound Guys, I’ve been fortunate to review a range of products and pay attention to what consumers look for (in this case, regarding sport-related products).
+What’s more, I’m a devoted exercise enthusiast.
+I workout five times a week and have gone through my fair share of earphones to find what works best for me.
+(For the curious, I reach for the Bose SoundSport when hitting the gym.)
+However, I understand that there are “different strokes for different folks” and took that into account while compiling this updated list.

 Who should buy these?